Sara Khan (activist): Professional life

 In January 2018, the Prime Minister, Theresa May, announced that Khan had been appointed Lead Commissioner for the Home Office's Commission for Countering Extremism.
 Former Conservative minister Baroness Warsi, Labour MP Naz Shah, the Muslim Council of Britain and others criticised the appointment on the basis that Khan would not be seen as independent by many in the British Muslim community; this was due to, amongst other things, her support for the Prevent programme.
 Warsi called Khan "a mouthpiece for the Home Office", while Shah said it was "a brilliant appointment for the Home Office but the worst appointment for such a critical role".
 The Prime Minister's office responded to defend the appointment.
 The following day, 100 Muslim organisations submitted a petition to the Home Office calling for Khan to be removed from the role.

-As of 2022, Khan advises Levelling Up, Housing and Communities secretary Michael Gove on social cohesion.
-In June 2022, Khan said the UK’s counter-terrorism Prevent strategy was "completely outdated, it’s no longer fit for purpose", and needed to be "ideologically blind".

-Awards and recognition

-In March 2009, Khan was listed in the Equality and Human Rights Commission Muslim Women’s Power List.
-In January 2015, and once again in 2016, Khan was recognised as one of Britain’s 500 most influential people, in the Debrett’s War and Peace category as someone who is working towards peace and stability in the United Kingdom.

 In March 2015, she was named the 2015 Kraemer Middle East Distinguished Scholar-in-Residence, the Wendy & Emery Reves Center for International Studies and the Program in Comparative Legal Studies and Post-Conflict Peacebuilding at the William & Mary School of Law in Williamsburg, Virginia.

 In 2015, Khan was included in BBC Woman's Hour Power list as one of the top ten influencers.

 In 2016, she won the Social and Humanitarian award at the Asian Women of Achievement Awards for her counter-extremism and women's rights work.
 In the same year, Marie Claire magazine named her as the recipient of its "groundbreaking activist" award of 2016.

 Khan was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 New Year Honours for services to human rights and counter extremism.